Univ strives to be a diverse and inclusive environment in which all students have the opportunity to succeed.

 Univ has experienced staff who work with the University’s Disability Advisory Service to coordinate advice and support for students with disabilities.

 Dr Andrew Bell is Univ’s Senior Tutor and Disability Lead.
-He can offer advice on appropriate support for students with disabilities and is responsible for authorising alternative exam arrangements for eligible students.
+He can offer advice on appropriate support for students with disabilities and is responsible for authorising exam adjustments for eligible students.

-Aimee Rhead is Univ’s Disability and Welfare Administrator.
+Aimee Rhead is Univ’s Student Disability and Welfare Advisor.
 She is responsible for the day-to-day implementation of reasonable adjustments for students with disabilities.
-Aimee can advise on all disability-related issues and alternative exam arrangements.
+Aimee can advise on all disability-related issues and exam adjustments.

 T: 01865 276662